syncfusion-content/javascript-docs/js/Spreadsheet/Selection.md

 The following output is displayed as a result of the above code example.
 ![](Selection_images/Selection_img3.png)

-N> This type can be set as default by setting [`selectionType`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings-selectiontype "selectionType") property in [`selectionSettings`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings "selectionSettings") as `ej.Spreadsheet.SelectionType.Column`.
+N> This type can be set as default by setting [`selectionType`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings-selectiontype "selectionType") property in [`selectionSettings`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings "selectionSettings") as `ej.Spreadsheet.SelectionType.Column`

 ### Sheet Selection